-In the medium-term, the child is provided educational opportunities and counseling, also be made available to the family.
+In the medium-term, the child is provided educational opportunities and counseling.
+Counseling and other support may also be available to the family.
 In the long-term, continuous follow-up and monitoring ensures the child's protection, education and development.